School of Strings – Audition Requirements

 Your submission should also include a two-minute introduction (either as a separate video or as part of your main audition recording), outlining who you are, why you would like to study with us, and a little about the repertoire you’re playing.

-Successful Stage 1 applicants will be invited to undertake a live audition at the RNCM.
-Here you should perform a new piece of ABRSM Grade 8 standard or above lasting no longer than five minutes.
+If you have submitted an audition recording and you are shortlisted, you will be invited to undertake a live audition via Zoom.
+Here you should perform a different piece of ABRSM Grade 8 standard or above lasting no longer than five minutes.
 Please choose something that you think best demonstrates your skills and ability.

-This Stage will also include an interview, where the panel would like to learn a little more about you and your future aspirations, and quick study.
-The quick study will be provided in advance (either during your warm-up or via email if you’re auditioning online).
+This part of the process will also include an interview, where the panel would like to learn a little more about you and your future aspirations, and quick study.
+The quick study will be provided in advance (via email).

 For BMus (Hons) Popular Music Guitar audition requirements, please click here.